khalilholberton/AirBnB_clone/README.md

 - Manage (create, update, destroy, etc) objects via a console / command interpreter.
-- Store and persist objects to a file (JSON file)
-The first piece is to manipulate a powerful storage system, this storage engine will give us an abstraction between “My object” and
+- Store and persist objects to a file (JSON file) the first piece is to manipulate a powerful storage system, this storage engine will give us an abstraction between “My object” and
 “How they are stored and persisted”,